a7ecd22ff84d/Cpp/Docs/source/index.rst

 ..
-CppMess documentation master file, created by sphinx-quickstart on Mon Nov 23 13:13:28 2020.
+Cpp documentation master file, created by sphinx-quickstart on Mon Nov 23 13:13:28 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CppMess's documentation!
+Welcome to Cpp's documentation!
 ===================================

 Projekt - śmietnik do realizowania różnych projektów związanych z C++,